Hostinger Review 2026: Is It Still the Best Budget Web Host?

 Cons

-- Cheapest prices require 4-year commitment — The advertised $2.49/mo price is only available if you pay upfront for 48 months.
+- Cheapest prices require 4-year commitment — The advertised $2.49/mo is only available if you pay upfront for 48 months.
 Monthly billing is 3-4x more expensive.

 Who Is Hostinger Best For?